 Welcome to Omni's low pass filter calculator.
-Whether you're designing an entire sound system complete with a bass boost, or just want to remove high-frequency noise in a signal, the low-pass filter calculator can help you create the perfect low-pass filter circuit for your needs.
+Whether you're designing an entire sound system complete with a bass boost, or just want to remove high-frequency noise, the low-pass filter calculator can help you create the perfect low-pass filter circuit for your needs.
 Read on to learn:

 - What a low-pass filter is;

 - The difference between passive and active low-pass filters; and

 - Whether inductors (that offer inductive reactance) can be used for low-pass filters.

 How do I use the low-pass filter calculator?

 Using the low-pass filter calculator is easy!
 Here's how: